LoginRadius/engineering-portal/content/blog/e2e-testing-with-jest-puppeteer/index.md

 ---
-title: "End-to-End Testing with Jest and Puppeteer"
+title: "End-to-End Testing with Jest and Puppeteer."
-date: "2020-10-05"
+date: "2020-10-12"
 coverImage: "jest-puppeteer.png"
 author: "Shreya Sharma"
 tags: ["Testing", "Jest", "Puppeteer"]
+description: "Learn how to integrate Jest and Puppeteer in your project for End-to-End Testing"
 ---

 Writing a foolproof code is hard, especially with a team collaborating on a single project.
-Thus it becomes increasingly important to ensure that no new code breaks an exsisting functionality.
+Thus it becomes increasingly important to ensure that no new code breaks existing functionality.
 And for this purpose automated tests are used.

 ## Requirements

 1. Basic knowledge of Javascript
 2. Familiarity with Node.js

-In this blog we're going to learn how to integrate jest and puppeteer in our project for End-to-End Testing.
-[Jest](https://github.com/facebook/jest) is a javascript testing framework maintained by Facebook .
+In this blog, we're going to learn how to integrate Jest and Puppeteer in our project for End-to-End Testing.
+[Jest] https://github.com/facebook/jest) is a javascript testing framework maintained by Facebook.
 [Puppeteer](https://github.com/puppeteer/puppeteer) is a Node library created by Google which provides high-level API to control headless Chrome.
 Before we delve deeper into Jest and Puppeteer, let's familiarise ourselves with a few things.

-**End-to-End(E2E) Testing :** E2E testing refers to the testing of a complete functionality of some application.
+**End-to-End(E2E) Testing:** E2E testing refers to the testing of a complete functionality of some application.
 It checks that a functionality acts as intended.

-**Headless Testing :** Headless testing is a way or running browser UI tests without any browser UI.
+**Headless Testing:** Headless testing is a way or running browser UI tests without any browser UI.
 This is a preferred method mainly due to its performance.
-It is fast, light-weight and less resource intensive.
+It is fast, light-weight and less resource-intensive.

 ## Installation